2014 Concert Season

 Support Free Classical Music in NYCRite of Summer is a non-profit, 501c3.
 To keep the festival on the highest possible level and free we need your help.

-- Rite of Summer Previewed in New Yorker
+- Rite of Summer’s Grand Band Concert Previewed in The New Yorker

 The Bang on a Can All-Stars celebrate the season in two free outdoor concerts on Governors Island Colonels Row (1pm & 3pm).
 The concert features Steve Reich’s Electric Counterpoint, Michael Gordon’s Industry, David Lang’s sunray, Julia Wolfe’s Lick, Thurston Moore’s Stroking Piece #1, and Louis Andriessen’s Workers Union.